seelangs/seelangs.github.io/index.md

 ## What is SEELANGS?

-[SEELANGS](https://list.iu.edu/sympa/info/seelangs-l) is the primary professional e-mail discussion list for the field of Slavic and East European Languages, Literatures, and Cultures.
+[SEELANGS](https://list.iu.edu/sympa/info/seelangs-l) is the primary professional email discussion list for the field of Slavic and East European Languages, Literatures, and Cultures.
 At the time of its creation in 1991, SEELANGS was affiliated with the American Association of Teachers of Slavic and East European Languages ([AATSEEL](http://www.aatseel.org/)).
 That affiliation is no longer official, but an AATSEEL representative serves on the SEELANGS Steering Committee, along with a representative from the Association for Slavic, East European, and Eurasian Studies ([ASEEES](https://www.aseees.org/)).
 There are also many AATSEEL and ASEEES members subscribed to SEELANGS, including members of the Executive Council and other standing committees.

 SEELANGS was hosted for its first 16 years on the LISTSERV server at the City University of New York (CUNY).
 In March 2007, the list moved to the LISTSERV server at the University of Alabama at Tuscaloosa, where it was hosted with the support of UA instructional technology and list owner Andrew Drozd.
 In 2021, the [list moved to Indiana University](https://list.iu.edu/sympa/info/seelangs-l), with a new set of list protocols in place, a [steering committee](committee) composed of professionals from the field, and, thanks to the support of Indiana University's [Department of Slavic and East European Languages and Cultures](https://slavic.indiana.edu/), a newly moderated status.